WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 ```

 #### The String Type

-String literals are convenient, but they aren't suitable for every situation in which we may want to use text.
-One reason is that they're immutable.
-Another is that not every string value can be known when we write our code: for example, what if we want to take user input and store it?
-For these situations, Rust has a second string type, `String`.

 String type manages data allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.